 Amir is an Indian national from Mumbai.
 He is the youngest of seven children, five boys and two girls.
 Amir attended a local state school but dropped out in the 10th grade.
 In 2013 he gained entry to the Going Home Project of the Danceworx Theatre Society, which was set up to help talented young people from socio-economically deprived backgrounds to train and build a professional career in dancing.
 Amir then joined the Oregon Ballet Theatre in Portland in December 2016 and although he was initially going to New York to complete his studies Amir has since chosen to attend The Royal Ballet School.
 Amir’s development as a dancer in just two-and-a-half years is impressive.
 He has a special natural talent for ballet that lends itself readily to professional training, and extraordinary focus and commitment

 ©The Royal Ballet School/Emily Dixon.

 Born in Jilin in Northeast China, Yu Hang was accepted into the Dance School of the prestigious Shanghai Theatre Academy for Ballet on a scholarship.
 She had the honour of being taught by well-known teacher Lin Meifang who has produced many outstanding dance talents.
-To study at The Royal Ballet School, however had always been Yu Hang’s dream and the motivation for her hard work and in 2016 she was delighted to be offered a full scholarship to continue her training in London.

 Yu Hang was the first Chinese winner of the 2016 Prix de Lausanne in 29 years.
 In the same year, she won the gold medal in the women’s Senior Division (dancers ages 15-19) of the Youth America Grand Prix (YAGP).
 Yu Hang is only the third person to win both the Prix de Lausanne and Youth America Grand Prix.